ropensci/beautier/Faq.md

 To prevent problems with Disney, a different logo was picked.

 The current logo shows a butterfly, an animal considered to be beautiful.
-The butterfly is drawn by Jose Scholten, who kindly allowed her work to be used for free, by attribution.
+The butterfly is drawn by Jose Scholte, who kindly allowed her work to be used for free, by attribution.

 ## How did you convert the fuzzy white background to one single color?